beto891/beto891/README.md

 👋 Hi, I'm **Ediberto**,
 <br>

-Data Analyst & Automation Enthusiast.
-Currently studying Systems Analysis and Development (ADS).
-Passionate about data architecture, ETL processes, and transforming complex datasets into scalable automated insights.
+Data Analysis and Systems Automation.
+Graduating in Data Analysis with a focus on data architecture and ETL processes.
+Experience in transforming complex data and developing web scraping tools for automating information collection and processing.
 <br>

 **Skills**